-The County agrees to stop accepting waste any day when waste is leaving the site as determined by the Director.
+The County agrees to stop accepting waste any day when waste is leaving the site as determined by the County.
 Wind speed shall be monitored on a continuous basis and any wind speeds above 30 miles per hour will be recorded with records being maintained and reviewed by the County daily as part of routine monitoring.
 Records may be reviewed by the municipalities upon request.
 The County shall inform all haulers of this rule and provisions shall be made so that the haulers can check with the County regarding facility closure.

 - 3. Inspections.
 The County shall exercise a reasonable daily regimen to inspect and control blowing debris leaving the Facility on all days when the Facility is in operation.
-The County shall inspect the adjacent property boundary with the Course, adjacent yards, and the right-of-way along USH 12/18, Millpond Road, CTH AB, and Siggelkow Road and future access road along the southern perimeter of the Facility for litter and remove litter as necessary.
-The County shall not be required to conduct litter inspections on any Sunday and legal holiday unless a nuisance condition has been reported and requires a response per Article V of this Agreement. - 4.
+The County shall inspect the adjacent property boundary with the Course, adjacent yards, and the right-of-way along U.S. Hwy 12/18, CTH AB, Femrite Drive, and Siggelkow Road to for litter and remove litter as necessary.
+The County shall not be required conduct litter inspections on any Sunday and legal holiday unless a nuisance condition has been reported and requires a response per Article V of this Agreement. - 4.
 Course Litter Collection.
 When required to remove litter on the Course, the County will coordinate access to the Course with Course staff to minimize disruption of Course usage by customers.
-The County shall exercise due care when accessing the Course for this purpose, and may not use any equipment on the Course for litter collection purposes without the express permission of the City.
-County shall be responsible for any damage to the Course that occurs from litter collection.
+The County shall exercise due care when accessing the Course for this purpose, and may not use any equipment on the Course for litter collection purposes without the express permission of the City, and the County shall be responsible for any damage to the Course that occurs when engaging in this behavior.

-I. VECTOR CONTROLS
+J. VECTOR CONTROLS